Want to know the difference between simulated diamonds and lab-created diamonds?

 The most popular simulated diamonds bought by customers are moissanite, white sapphire, white topaz, and cubic zirconia.

 Even though moissanite rings contain a natural stone, it’s very rare.
-All moissanite sold in the market is man-made.
+Hence, all moissanite sold in the market is man-made.

 Cubic zirconia is also man-made material.
 There’s no standard on how to create it, so different qualities exist.